FORMIDABLES EPISODE 1

 Monday, 11 May 2020

-Award-winning flamenco dance artist Pepa Molina and young choreographic talent Eliza Cooper share their love of flamenco, visual arts and all things to celebrate in life from the Sydney Opera House to the Bolshoi Theatre, from Seville to Granville, Picasso to Gina Lollobrigida.
+Award-winning flamenco dance artist Pepa Molina and young choreographic talent Eliza Cooper share their love of flamenco, nature and all things to celebrate in life from the Sydney Opera House to the Bolshoi Theatre, from Seville to Granville, Picasso to Gina Lollobrigida.

 Headshot Photographers: Heidrun Lohr, Cesar Lucas, Martyn Thompson